Walking: Coupled oscillator models

 Dynamical system theory shows that any network with cyclical dynamics may be modeled as a set of weakly coupled phase oscillators, so another line of research has been exploring this view of walking.
 Each oscillator may model a muscle, joint angle, or even a whole leg, and is coupled to some set of other oscillators.
 Often, these oscillators are thought to represent the central pattern generators underlying walking.
 These models have rich theory behind them, allow for some extensions based on sensory feedback, and can be fit to kinematics.
 However, they need to be heavily constrained to fit to data and by themselves make no claims on which gaits allow the animal to move faster, more robustly, or more efficiently.

 Control based models

-Control-based models start with a simulation based some description of the animal's anatomy and optimize control parameters to generate some behavior.
+Control-based models start with a simulation based on some description of the animal's anatomy and optimize control parameters to generate some behavior.
 These may be based on a musculoskeletal model, skeletal model, or even simply a ball and stick model.
 As these models generate locomotion by optimizing some metric, they can be used to explore the space of optimal locomotion behaviors under some assumptions.
 However, they typically do not generate plausible hypotheses on the neural coding underlying the behaviors and are typically sensitive to modeling assumptions.